Follow them or perish

 They don’t turn up because you have written something.

-They turn up because you wrote something that will help them.
+They turn up because you wrote something that helped them.

-Help them better understand themselves through your experience, or learn from what you’re teaching, or be entertained by the story you told.
+Helped them better understand themselves through your experience, learn from what you’re teaching, or be entertained by the story you told.

 Writers like you must be selfishly selfless.

-You must selfishly write about their opinions and experiences, but you must selflessly do it for other people.
+You must selfishly write about their opinions and experiences but selflessly do it for others.

 Everything good in life takes longer than you want it to.